The 30 Funniest Movies of All Time

 Hollywood's greatest works of comedic genius.

-Now, we’ll never be able to turn back the clock to give our favorite laugh riots the awards they so deserve, but we can do our best to try to rectify matters by calling attention to what we consider to be the greatest funny movies of all time, which we’ve compiled right here.
-So read on to celebrate Hollywood’s funniest creations.
-And for more excellent humor, check out the 30 Funniest Movie Characters of All Time.
+Now, we’ll never be able to turn back the clock to give our favorite laugh riots the awards they so deserve, but we can do our best to try to rectify matters by calling attention to the hits that we consider to be the greatest funny movies of all time.
+No matter what size screen you’re watching on—whether it’s a full-blown home theater set-up or something a bit more portable, like the Microsoft Surface Go—Hollywood’s funniest movies of all time are sure to give you a laugh.

 Best Line: “Now go away or I will taunt you a second time.”